easilar/CalculC1/README.md

 |VBF | Value | Value|Value |Value|
 |tHj | Value | Value|Value |Value|
 ### TODO
-* Combine all the run scripts in to one script which takes the process name as an argument Take care the process directory
+* Combine all the run scripts in to one script which takes the process name as an argument.
+Take care the process directory
+* Run the framework with 500k events and update the result table accordingly
+* Add script for pT binned calculation